Fekinox/rigged/rigged.md

 So the gist of this system is, the DM is a perverted asshole who's locked a bunch of poor bastards inside a VR universe.
 Once the players find a special key, they will be free to escape.
 That is, *if* the DM plans on letting them leave...

-The players all come from all manner of multiverses, and each has their own history.
+The players come from all manner of multiverses, and each has their own history.
 This will give each character a specific 'goal' to pursue along with the main adventure- maybe learn about this new VR world, maybe screw over all their comrades, who knows.
 Pursuing a character's goal will give a slight boost to their stats.
 However, characters also have specific flaws that can hamper their Willpower when messed with.

-Just for the record, RO x is just a shorthand for "test by rolling a D20.
-If it's greater than (NOT EQUAL TO) x, then it's good."
+Just for the record, RO X is just a shorthand for "test by rolling a D20.
+If it's greater than (NOT EQUAL TO) X, then it's good."

 ## CHARACTER BUILDING